(Bogota, Villa de Leyva, Medellin, Cartagena)

 Domestic flight between Medellin and Cartagena.
 The flight duration is approximately 1.5 hours.

 Includes airport transfer with private vehicle, professional driver and local guide from Airport to Hotel or within city and vice versa

 You will be met at your hotel by your Bilingual guide to commence your walking tour through the streets of Cartagena.
 Your tour will take through the old town under the Puerta Del Reloj (Clock tower entrance), a symbol of Cartagena, into the Plaza de los Coches.
 Your guide will divulge the myths and legends, histories and stories of Cartagena from ancient times right up to the present.
-From the Plaza San Pedro Claver with its stunning Church, on through to the Plaza Bolivar; with its shady areas, where a fresh Lemon juice can be enjoyed whilst watching the world go by.
+No visit to Bogota is complete without a visit to the amazing Gold Museum to the Plaza San Pedro Claver with its stunning Church, on through to the Plaza Bolivar; with its shady areas, where a fresh Lemon juice can be enjoyed whilst watching the world go by.
 Cartagena is steeped in history and a delight to stroll the streets with your own personal encyclopaedia of knowledge guiding you from one interest to the other.

 Sleep in this morning and relax at your hotel.

 Enjoy a day of leisure at the nearby beaches.
 Cartagena is nearly surrounded by the Caribbean Sea.
 Small, coral stone protected beaches can be found only a few meters outside of the ancient Walled City.

 Christina Adams ,